pyviz/pyviz.org/doc/index.md

 Please open an issue or
 PR on [this GitHub repo](https://github.com/pyviz/pyviz) to start a conversation.

-**NOTE:** Some of the material previously hosted under Tutorials on this site is now hosted by metaplot.org and is linked from the "Metaplot" section of the Tutorials heading on this site.
+**NOTE:** Some of the material previously hosted under Tutorials on this site is now hosted by holoviz.org and is linked from the "HoloViz" section of the Tutorials heading on this site.